 1. The extender’s actions will probably decrease signal speed.
 You should get better range overall, but the speed at which data transfers between devices could be more limited than you realize.

-If you are planning to use a mobile hotspot as the access point, and if the extender decreases the speed significantly, some of your devices may have trouble running apps that require higher speeds.
+If you plan to use a mobile hotspot as the access point, and if the extender decreases the speed significantly, some of your devices may have trouble running apps requiring higher speeds.

-Once you exceed the limits of the hotspot data you have, you may have to find another way to get the extender to work.
-It is possible you could pay extra to purchase more hotspot data, but this option will depend on what the provider offers for you.
+Once you exceed the hotspot data limits, you may have to find another way to get the extender to work.
+You could pay extra to purchase more hotspot data, but this option will depend on what the provider offers.

 Yes, the extender needs to use some sort of data.
 However, the device is not necessarily using data by itself.
 It will use the same data as the Wi-Fi signal it grabs and extends.

 This may be an easier concept to understand if we look at a specific hypothetical that can illustrate how the different devices in your home might use the data from your ISP.

 In our example, we’ll assume that you want an extender so that your phone can access your home Wi-Fi network from several floors above where you have placed your router.

 You might do this if you live in an area with poor coverage, too.
 In either case, the extender takes your home Wi-Fi signal and ensures the phone can grab it.